Research Theme 1: Emotions in Global Politics and international relations of East Asia

 Presented at the Symposium on 'Injury, Global Justice, and the Political', BISA 2025 Belfast

-Methodological Complexities of Interpretating Anger and Affective Practices in Gender-Based Violence
+Methodological Complexities of Interpretating Anger and Affective Practices in Gender-Based Violence (working paper)

 Research Theme 3: The Role of Narratives and Memory

 Another research project questions how the formation and reception of emotional narratives about past wars impacts on foreign policy.
-By exploring the context of post-WWII Japan, I look at the Japanese societal actors' role in shaping narratives of traumatic memories of WWII and empire-building in circulating the fear of militarized wars as well as the fear of the revival of non-liberal self.
-It seeks to highlight domestic contestations and negotiations over the dominant liberal narrative of war disseminated by the Japanese leadership and the US, which had an emotionalizing effect.
+By exploring the context of post-WWII Japan, I look at the Japanese societal actors' role in shaping narratives of traumatic memories of WWII and empire-building in circulating the fear of militarised wars as well as the fear of the revival of non-liberal self.
+It seeks to highlight domestic contestations and negotiations over the dominant liberal narrative of war disseminated by the Japanese leadership and the US, which had an emotionalising effect.

 Strategic Narratives and Assisting Foreign Conflict: The Case of Japan's Commitment to the Korean War (in progress)

 By employing a theoretical framework that examines the role of strategic narratives in justifying military support for conflicts abroad, this study examines the formulation of strategic narratives and their impact on Japan's commitment to the Korean War (1950-1953).
 Japan's official strategic narrative presented the country as a 'democratic' and 'peaceful' actor within liberal narrative, justifying its commitment to support the US/UN-led fight against communism while balancing public concerns and resisting extensive military commitment as demanded by the US.
 This study highlights the Japanese government's agency in shaping their narratives, which did not entirely mimic American Cold War narratives on the Korean War, despite the US's communicative power.
 The opposition's pacifist counter-narrative, which offered alternative policy options, provided an important context for Japanese policymakers in exercising the agency.
 This research employs qualitative analysis of official and non-official sources to reconstruct multiple narratives.
-Analyzing how states adapt narratives to align with domestic and international constraints regarding assistance in conflicts contributes to existing studies on narratives in IR.
+Analysing how states adapt narratives to align with domestic and international constraints regarding assistance in conflicts contributes to existing studies on narratives in IR.

 Presented at Brookings Institution Workshop on 'Narratives, Strategy, and Asian Order' and BISA 2024 Birmingham